 a.
-Net Pension Liability
+Net Pension Liability and Net OPEB Asset

-In 2023, OPERS reported increased Pension liability and net OPEB liability.
+In 2023, OEPRS reported increased Pension liability and net OPEB liability.
 This also resulted in an decrease in deferred inflows of resources.
-The net pension liability and the net other postemployment benefits (OPEB) liability reported on the statement of net position represent a liability to employees for pension and OPEB benefits provided through the Ohio Public Employees Retirement System (OPERS).
+The net pension liability, and the net other postemployment benefits (OPEB) asset, reported on the statement of net position represents a liability/asset to employees for pension and OPEB benefits provided through the Ohio Public Employees Retirement System (OPERS).
 Pensions and OPEB are a component of exchange transactions - between an employer and its employees - of salaries and benefits for employee services.
 Pensions and OPEB are provided to an employee - on a deferred-payment basis - as part of the total compensation package offered by an employer for employee services each financial period.
 The obligation to sacrifice resources for pensions is a present obligation because it was created as a result of employment exchanges that already have occurred.

-The net pension liability represent MORPC's proportionate share of OPERS' collective actuarial present value of projected benefit payments attributable to past periods of service, net of OPERS' fiduciary net position.
-The net pension liability calculation is dependent on critical long-term variables, including estimated average life expectancies, earnings on investments, cost of living adjustments, salary increases, health care cost trends and others.
-While these estimates use the best information available, unknowable future events require adjusting this estimate annually.
+The net pension liability and net OPEB asset represent MORPC's proportionate share of OPERS' collective actuarial present value of projected benefit payments attributable to past periods of service, net of OPERS' fiduciary net position.
+The net pension liability and OPEB asset calculation is dependent on critical long-term variables including estimated average life expectancies, earnings on investments, cost of living adjustments, salary increases, health care cost trends and others.
+While these estimates use the best of available, unknowable future events require adjusting this estimate annually.

-Ohio Revised Code limits MORPC's obligation for these liabilities to annually required payments.
-MORPC cannot control benefit terms or the manner in which pensions are financed; however, MORPC does receive the benefit of employees' services in exchange for compensation including pensions.
+Ohio Revised Code limits MORPC's obligation for this liability to annually required payments.
+MORPC cannot control benefit terms or the manner in which pensions are financed; however, MORPC does receive the benefit or employees' services in exchange for compensation including pensions.

 GASB Statements Nos.
 68 and 75 assume the liability is solely the obligation of the employer, because (1) they benefit from employee services; and (2) State statute requires all funding to come from these employers.
 All contributions to date have come solely from these employers (which also includes costs paid in the form of withholdings from employees).
-State statute requires OPERS to amortize unfunded liabilities within 30 years.
-If the amortization period exceeds 30 years, OPERS' board must propose corrective action to the State legislature.
+State statute requires OPERS to amottize unfunded liabilities within 30 years.
+If the amortization period exceeds 30 years, OPERS' beard must propose corrective action to the State legislature.
 Any resulting legislative change to benefits or funding could significantly affect the net pension liability.
 Resulting adjustments to the net pension liability would be effective when the changes are legally enforceable.